rust-lang/rust/src/doc/rustc-dev-guide/src/overview.md

 avoid mentioning how the compiler implements these steps except as needed;
 we'll talk about that later.

+### Invocation

-- The compile process begins when a user writes a Rust source program in text and invokes the `rustc` compiler on it.
+Compilation begins when a user writes a Rust source program in text and invokes the `rustc` compiler on it.
 The work that the compiler needs to perform is defined by command-line options.
 For example, it is possible to enable nightly features (`-Z` flags), perform `check`-only builds, or emit LLVM-IR rather than executable machine code.
 The `rustc` executable call may be indirect through the use of `cargo`.

-- Command line argument parsing occurs in the [`rustc_driver`].
+Command line argument parsing occurs in the [`rustc_driver`].
 This crate defines the compile configuration that is requested by the user and passes it to the rest of the compilation process as a [`rustc_interface::Config`].

+### Lexing and parsing

-- The raw Rust source text is analyzed by a low-level lexer located in [`rustc_lexer`].
+The raw Rust source text is analyzed by a low-level *lexer* located in [`rustc_lexer`].
 At this stage, the source text is turned into a stream of atomic source code units known as _tokens_.
 The lexer supports the Unicode character encoding.

-- The token stream passes through a higher-level lexer located in [`rustc_parse`] to prepare for the next stage of the compile process.
+The token stream passes through a higher-level lexer located in [`rustc_parse`] to prepare for the next stage of the compile process.
 The [`StringReader`] struct is used at this stage to perform a set of validations and turn strings into interned symbols (_interning_ is discussed later).
 [String interning] is a way of storing only one immutable copy of each distinct string value.

-- The lexer has a small interface and doesn't depend directly on the diagnostic infrastructure in `rustc`.
-Instead it provides diagnostics as plain data which are emitted in `rustc_parse::lexer::mod` as real diagnostics.
+The lexer has a small interface and doesn't depend directly on the diagnostic infrastructure in `rustc`.
+Instead it provides diagnostics as plain data which are emitted in `rustc_parse::lexer` as real diagnostics.
-- The lexer preserves full fidelity information for both IDEs and proc macros.
+The lexer preserves full fidelity information for both IDEs and proc macros.

-- The parser [translates the token stream from the lexer into an Abstract Syntax Tree (AST)][parser].
+The *parser* [translates the token stream from the lexer into an Abstract Syntax Tree (AST)][parser].
 It uses a recursive descent (top-down) approach to syntax analysis.
 The crate entry points for the parser are the [`Parser::parse_crate_mod()`][parse_crate_mod] and [`Parser::parse_mod()`][parse_mod] methods found in [`rustc_parse::parser::Parser`].
 The external module parsing entry point is [`rustc_expand::module::parse_external_mod`][parse_external_mod].
 And the macro parser entry point is [`Parser::parse_nonterminal()`][parse_nonterminal].

-- Parsing is performed with a set of `Parser` utility methods including `fn bump`, `fn check`, `fn eat`, `fn expect`, `fn look_ahead`.
+Parsing is performed with a set of `Parser` utility methods including `bump`, `check`, `eat`, `expect`, `look_ahead`.

-- Parsing is organized by the semantic construct that is being parsed.
-Separate `parse_*` methods can be found in [`rustc_parse` `parser`][rustc_parse_parser_dir] directory.
+Parsing is organized by semantic construct.
+Separate `parse_*` methods can be found in the [`rustc_parse`][rustc_parse_parser_dir] directory.
 The source file name follows the construct name.
 For example, the following files are found in the parser:

 - `expr.rs`
 - `pat.rs`
 - `ty.rs`
 - `stmt.rs`

-- This naming scheme is used across many compiler stages.
+This naming scheme is used across many compiler stages.
 You will find either a file or directory with the same name across the parsing, lowering, type checking, THIR lowering, and MIR building sources.

-- Macro expansion, AST validation, name resolution, and early linting takes place during this stage of the compile process.
+Macro expansion, AST validation, name resolution, and early linting also take place during this stage.

-- The parser uses the standard `DiagnosticBuilder` API for error handling, but we try to recover, parsing a superset of Rust's grammar, while also emitting an error.
+The parser uses the standard `DiagnosticBuilder` API for error handling, but we try to recover, parsing a superset of Rust's grammar, while also emitting an error.
-- `rustc_ast::ast::{Crate, Mod, Expr, Pat, ...}` AST nodes are returned from the parser.
+`rustc_ast::ast::{Crate, Mod, Expr, Pat, ...}` AST nodes are returned from the parser.

+### HIR lowering

-- We then take the AST and [convert it to High-Level Intermediate Representation (HIR)][hir].
-This is a compiler-friendly representation of the AST.
-This involves a lot of desugaring of things like loops and `async fn`.
+We next take the AST and convert it to [High-Level Intermediate Representation (HIR)][hir], a more compiler-friendly representation of the AST.
+This process called "lowering".
+It involves a lot of desugaring of things like loops and `async fn`.

-- We use the HIR to do [type inference] (the process of automatic detection of the type of an expression), [trait solving] (the process of pairing up an impl with each reference to a trait), and [type checking] (the process of converting the types found in the HIR (`hir::Ty`), which represent the syntactic things that the user wrote, into the internal representation used by the compiler (`Ty<'tcx>`), and using that information to verify the type safety, correctness and coherence of the types used in the program).
+We then use the HIR to do [*type inference*] (the process of automatic detection of the type of an expression), [*trait solving*] (the process of pairing up an impl with each reference to a trait), and [*type checking*].
+Type checking is the process of converting the types found in the HIR ([`hir::Ty`]), which represent what the user wrote, into the internal representation used by the compiler ([`Ty<'tcx>`]).
+That information is usedto verify the type safety, correctness and coherence of the types used in the program.

+### MIR lowering

-- The HIR is then [lowered to Mid-Level Intermediate Representation (MIR)][mir].
+The HIR is then [lowered to Mid-level Intermediate Representation (MIR)][mir], which is used for [borrow checking].

-  - Along the way, we construct the THIR, which is an even more desugared HIR.
+Along the way, we also construct the THIR, which is an even more desugared HIR.
 THIR is used for pattern and exhaustiveness checking.
 It is also more convenient to convert into MIR than HIR is.

-- The MIR is used for [borrow checking].
-- We (want to) do [many optimizations on the MIR][mir-opt] because it is still generic and that improves the code we generate later, improving compilation speed too.
+We do [many optimizations on the MIR][mir-opt] because it is still generic and that improves the code we generate later, improving compilation speed too.
-  - MIR is a higher level (and generic) representation, so it is easier to do some optimizations at MIR level than at LLVM-IR level.
+MIR is a higher level (and generic) representation, so it is easier to do some optimizations at MIR level than at LLVM-IR level.
 For example LLVM doesn't seem to be able to optimize the pattern the [`simplify_try`] mir opt looks for.

-- Rust code is _monomorphized_, which means making copies of all the generic code with the type parameters replaced by concrete types.
+Rust code is _monomorphized_, which means making copies of all the generic code with the type parameters replaced by concrete types.
 To do this, we need to collect a list of what concrete types to generate code for.
-  This is called _monomorphization collection_.
+This is called _monomorphization collection_ and it happens at the MIR level.

+### Code generation

-- We then begin what is vaguely called _code generation_ or _codegen_.
+We then begin what is vaguely called _code generation_ or _codegen_.
-  - The [code generation stage (codegen)][codegen] is when higher level representations of source are turned into an executable binary. `rustc` uses LLVM for code generation.
+The [code generation stage][codegen] is when higher level representations of source are turned into an executable binary. `rustc` uses LLVM for code generation.
 The first step is to convert the MIR to LLVM Intermediate Representation (LLVM IR).
 This is where the MIR is actually monomorphized, according to the list we created in the previous step.
-  - The LLVM IR is passed to LLVM, which does a lot more optimizations on it.
+The LLVM IR is passed to LLVM, which does a lot more optimizations on it.
 It then emits machine code.
-It is basically assembly code with additional low-level types and annotations added. (e.g. an ELF object or wasm).
+It is basically assembly code with additional low-level types and annotations added (e.g. an ELF object or WASM).
-  - The different libraries/binaries are linked together to produce the final binary.
+The different libraries/binaries are then linked together to produce the final binary.

 [String interning]: https://en.wikipedia.org/wiki/String_interning
 [`rustc_lexer`]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_lexer/index.html